 Discovering your strengths and challenges are all a part of the balanced experience Episcopal offers students.
 This journey of personal exploration ultimately culminates in finding the right college or university.

-Episcopal believes that successful college decisions start with the student who is well informed and actively involved in the college search process.
+Episcopal believes successful college decisions start with the student who is well informed and actively involved in the college search process.
 Therefore, college preparation begins with a meeting for parents during the student’s eighth-grade year.
 A supportive staff of counselors serves as personal guides on the journey through course selection, testing, application, and selection process.

 These one-on-one meetings establish an important rapport between counselor and student.
-Our counselors are knowledgeable about hundreds of colleges so that they can assist students in finding the right match and make an ongoing effort – through tours and other professional events - to keep personal contacts with admissions officers from colleges around the country.
+Our counselors are knowledgeable about hundreds of colleges so they can assist students in finding the right match and make an ongoing effort – through tours and other professional events - to keep personal contacts with admissions officers from colleges around the country.

 College Counseling Timeline

-Students Pursing Athletics or Arts in College
+Students Pursuing Athletics or Arts in College

 Students who are interested in competing in collegiate level athletics will be supported and advised in the pursuit of that goal.
 The college counselors initiate conversations about college athletics with student-athletes and their families as early as the ninth grade.
 The college counseling office works hand in hand with coaches and advisors to identify university programs that are a good fit from competition, academic, and culture standpoints.
 Each year, approximately 20% of our seniors go on to compete at the collegiate level.
 Our college counseling office prides itself on staying current with NCAA eligibility standards so that our Episcopal student-athletes are ready to compete when they arrive on a college campus.
 Every year we send students off to a variety of colleges in many different sports.